Types of Software Testing: Definition, Objectives and Advantages

 Types of non-functional testing

 Performance testing consists of a series of tests to check whether the software is performing optimally.
-It is classified as a non-functional testing type as it deals with performance testing of the whole application rather than focussing on flagging the functional errors.
-It is a crucial test as it can improve traffic retention by fine-tuning the app’s performance.
+It involves testing the whole application rather than focussing on flagging the functional errors.
+Performance testing is crucial as it can improve traffic retention by fine-tuning the app’s performance.
 There can be a multitude of testing types under the domain of performance.
-However, let’s have a look at the five commonly used types.
+However, let’s have a look at the commonly used types.

 Load testing